magnitopic/RubberDuckyPresentation/README.md

 Afterwards we can open the _digipayload.ino_ file it has created in the python script's folder, run it and follow its instructions.

-After that your Rubber Ducky is ready to be plugged in.
+After that your Rubber Ducky is ready to be used.

 <img src="./commands.png" alt="logIn" width="750"/>